jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

   ]==]
 ```

-The traverser constructor is a special case
+The traverser constructors are special cases
-for two reasons:
-It takes two extra arguments.
+because
-And traversers are not a "main sequence" class.
+traversers are not a "main sequence" class.

 ```
     -- miranda: section+ object constructors